IET staff have been working closely with members on the development of the new IET Knowledge Packs.

 Knowledge Packs will be promoted to IET members this northern hemisphere autumn, with the official launch early next year.

-“The expectation based on IET Council feedback and market research is that there should be a high take up of the five downloads by members as a new membership benefit,” James adds.
+“The expectation based on IET Council feedback and market research is that there should be a high take up of the free downloads by members as a new membership benefit,” James adds.

 “The initial plan is to encourage usage from amongst our members so that they can fully appreciate the value of the content within the IET Digital Library,” he concludes.